AsharibAli/Talkn/readme.md

 - 🎉 and many more...

 # 📜 TALKN LITEPAPER
-We've recently published a [comprehensive litepaper of Talkn](https://talkn.gitbook.io/litepaper/) that encapsulates all the essentials about our platform.
+We've published a [comprehensive litepaper of Talkn](https://talkn.gitbook.io/litepaper/) that encapsulates all the essentials about our platform.
 This document provides a detailed look into our mission, our technology, our roadmap, and the unique features that set us apart, etc.

 # 🖥️ TALKN PICHDECK
-We've recently published a [comprehensive pitchdeck of Talkn](https://www.talknearn.com/pitchdeck) that encapsulates all the essentials about our platform.
+We've published a [comprehensive pitchdeck of Talkn](https://talknearn.com/pichdeck) that encapsulates all the essentials about our platform.
 This document provides a detailed look into our products, the problem we're trying to solve, with the solution, etc.

 # 🌐 Official Links
 - Website: [https://talknearn.com/](https://talknearn.com/)